PHBS/MLF/README.md

 * TA Office Hour: Online/DingTalk ~~(Room 213/214)~~

 ## Course overview

-With the advent of computation power and big data, machine learning recently became one of the most spotlighted research field in industry and academia.
-This course provides a broad introduction to machine learning in theoretical and practical perspectives.
-Through this course, students will learn the intuition and implementation behind the popular machine learning methods and gain hands-on experience of using ML software packages such as SK-learn and Tensorflow.
+With the advent of computation power and big data, machine learning (ML) recently became one of the most spotlighted research field in industry and academia.
+This course provides a broad introduction to ML in theoretical and practical perspectives.
+Through this course, students will learn the intuition and implementation behind the popular ML methods and gain hands-on experience of using ML software packages such as SK-learn and Tensorflow.
 This course will also explore the possibility of applying ML to finance and business.
-Each student is required to complete a final course project.
+Each student is required to complete a final course project. __This year, the compliance analytics team in HSBC bank will give 4 guest lectures thrroughout the course to demonstrate how ML is developed and shared in banking industry.
+In the guest lectures, students will also learn how to use cloud computing (Google Clound Platform/Ali Clound)

 ## Prerequisites

-Undergraduate-level knowledge in probability/statistics and previous experience in programming language (python) is highly recommended.
+This course assumes prior knowkedge in probability/statistics and experience in Python.
+This course is ideally recommended for those who have taken introductory ML/AI courses from undergraduate program.

 ##  Textbooks and Reading Materials
 * __PML__ (primary textbook): [Python Machine Learning](https://github.com/PHBS/python-machine-learning-book-2nd-edition) by Sebastian Raschka